renoust/talipot/doc/python/graphvisualattributes.rst

 Selection
 ----------

 Elements of the graph can be marked in a selected state.
-These elements will be highlighted in the Tulip viusalizations.
+These elements will be highlighted in the Talipot viusalizations.
 The current selection is stored in the **"viewSelection"** graph property (of type :class:`tlp.BooleanProperty`).

 The sample code below select nodes whose degree is greater than 3 and the edges between the selected nodes::